top of page

 You will want to state this before you start explaining how your services work.

-2. "This is not for me"
+2. "This doesn't apply to me"

 If you're targetting the right prospect but they don't feel they have a reason for your services ask yourself if you've highlighted the correct pain or problem they want to be solved.
-Listen to what they want to achieve and then:
+Listen to what they want to achieve.

 b) Agitate the problem and show them how their problem will cause more pain if they don't solve it, for example,

-"Get your best sleep tonight and wake up with more energy
+"Get your best sleep tonight and wake up with more energy"

 "Close that big sales pitch tomorrow"